moogacs/docs.buf.build/docs/breaking/configuration.md

 `buf`'s breaking change detector is configured through a [`buf.yaml`](../configuration/v1/buf-yaml.md) file that is placed at the root of the Protobuf source files it defines.
-If `buf breaking` is executed for an [input](../reference/inputs.md) that contains a `buf.yaml` file, its `breaking` configuration will be used for the given operation.
+If `buf breaking` is executed for an [input](../reference/inputs.md) that contains a `buf.yaml` file, its `breaking` configuration is used for the given operation.

 If a `buf.yaml` file is not contained in the input, `buf` operates as if there is a `buf.yaml` file with the [default values](#default-values).